ArenKDesai/ArenWebsite/hugo-arendesai.com/content/portfolio.md

 Here's my <a href="/resume_nodetails.pdf" download="/resume_nodetails.pdf">resume</a> with the sensitive details removed.

-My main interests are in Data Science (mainly forecasting and machine learning), Computer Graphics, and Robotics.
+My main interests are in Data Science (mainly deep learning and machine learning), Computer Graphics, and Robotics.